California Environmental Quality Act: Use by NIMBYs to attempt to block housing

-stated that “It (CEQA) has been abused in this state for 30 years by people who use it when it has nothing to do with an environmental reason, ...
-NIMBY-ism is connected to the fact that for everyone who owns their little piece of the dream, there&apos;s no reason to want development next door to them, CEQA gives them a tool to effectuate their interest ...
+stated that CEQA "has been abused in this state for 30 years by people who use it when it has nothing to do with an environmental reason, ...
+NIMBY-ism is connected to the fact that for everyone who owns their little piece of the dream, there's no reason to want development next door to them, CEQA gives them a tool to effectuate their interest ...
 We need to fundamentally rethink how the CEQA process works in this state."

 CEQA has been used by residents in San Francisco and Los Angeles to attempt to block homeless shelters and affordable housing projects from being located in their neighborhoods.